Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 Where is our RV most overweight?

-As it turned out, our RV was overweight on the front left (driver seat) corner, and the right rear (bedroom/bunkhouse/office) corner.
+As it turned out, our RV was overweight on the front left (driver seat) corner and the right rear (bedroom/bunkhouse/office) corner.
 We were shocked that even though the RV was only 150 lbs overweight in total, the left front corner was 350 pounds heavier than the right front corner, and the whole front of the RV was 400 pounds overweight despite the fact that we only had relatively light items stored in the basement (especially on the left side).

-Similarly, the right rear corner was 400 pounds heavier than the left rear corner.
-Our fresh water tank is on the right side, toward the rear, but was only one quarter full.
-Can you imagine how much overweight our right rear corner would be if we were carrying a full tank of water weighing over 650 pounds!?
-We have met many RVers who like to travel with a full tank of water but we never do unless we are on our way to a nearby boondocking location – we always travel with just enough water for a travel day and then fill our water tank when we arrive in the area we plan to boondock, to reduce the extra weight and strain on the coach.
+We have met many RVers who like to travel with a full tank of water.
+But we never do unless we are on our way to a nearby boondocking location.
+We always travel with just enough water for a travel day and then fill our water tank when we arrive in the area we plan to boondock.
+This reduces the extra weight and strain on the coach.

-Our RV has four slide outs of varied sizes, but the two largest slides are definitely the front left and rear right, so the slides are likely a factor in our weight imbalance.
+Our RV has four slide-outs of varied sizes.
+But the two largest slides are definitely the front left and rear right.
+So the slides are likely a factor in our weight imbalance.

-Fortunately, our tow car is well under the tow weight capacity of our RV.
+Fortunately, our tow car is well under the tow-weight capacity of our RV.
 So an immediate solution was to simply use the car as a trailer.
-By moving the heaviest items out of the RV and into the car, we were able to very quickly get the RV close to it’s proper weight, and plan to do more when we arrived at our next location for a longer stay.
-Once we arrived at our next location we literally emptied the entire basement and nearly all of the cabinets to take a full inventory of our stuff, and got serious about what else we could off load and re-distribute.
+By moving the heaviest items out of the RV and into the car, we were able to very quickly get the RV close to its proper weight.
+We planned to do more when we arrived at our next location for a longer stay.

 RV Weight Loss Program #2: February 2017

 As mentioned above, the front axle was overweight.
-We didn’t carry very heavy things toward the front of the RV, but there is another way to reduce the weight on the front and that’s with a cantilever effect.
+We didn’t carry very heavy things toward the front of the RV.
+But there is another way to reduce the weight on the front, and that’s with a cantilever effect.
 If you have ever played on a see-saw, or at least watched kids play on one, you will realize that if one side is heavier than the other, it will easily lift the other end.
-Similarly, if we were to consider the rear axle a pivot point, we would then be able to reduce weight on the front of the RV by putting additional weight behind the rear axle.
-The further distance from that pivot point, the more impact it will have.

-So, when re-packing the RV we put the heaviest items the furthest back that we could.
-We also planned to carry more fuel than we had been carrying at the time of the first weighing because our fuel tank is located behind the rear axle.
-Knowing that we were going to carry more weight in fuel, meant we needed to reduce the weight of our stuff even more.
-We really felt like we were being very aggressive in off loading.
-We even changed out our RV mattress, although not just for the weight savings – it was time to upgrade it anyway – but the weight saving of the new mattress was a welcome bonus.
+Knowing that we were going to carry more weight in fuel meant we needed to reduce the weight of our stuff even more.
+We really felt like we were being very aggressive in offloading.
+We even changed out our RV mattress, although not just for the weight savings.
+It was time to upgrade it anyway.
+But the weight savings of the new mattress was a welcome bonus.
 We have a separate blog post and video about our RV mattress upgrade here.

-We feel like we don’t carry a lot of extra stuff.
-In fact, we only use half of the actual storage space in our RV, even though we are using up nearly ALL of the weight capacity.
 We still like having the extra space as it allows us more flexibility in WHERE we store things to help keep things balanced.
 But if you have a very limited storage space, it will mean you need to store whatever you bring in that area.
-Having more space also means that we can carry large, light weight items if needed – like empty suitcases or bulk supplies of paper towels, toilet paper etc.
+Having more space also means that we can carry large, lightweight items if needed – like empty suitcases or bulk supplies of paper towels, toilet paper, etc.

 Getting Re-Weighed 6 Weeks Later

 We scheduled a re-weigh six weeks later in March as we were leaving the Escapees Escapade RV rally in Tucson, AZ.
 As you would have seen in the video, we were excited to see how well we did with our weight loss and re-distribution plans.
-We are happy to report that even though we were carrying an extra 300 pounds of fuel that day, we were right on target with the total RV weight, and had significantly improved the weight distribution within the coach.
+We are happy to report that even though we were carrying an extra 300 pounds of fuel that day, we were right on target with the total RV weight.
+And we had significantly improved the weight distribution within the coach.

 Meeting Our Overweight RV Twin

 Owning the exact same RV, we knew right away that they were more than just a little overweight.
-Our estimate is that they were at least 2,000 lbs, and were possibly even 3,000 lbs overweight.
+Our estimate is that they were at least 2,000 lbs and were possibly even 3,000 lbs overweight.
 They are a serious safety risk driving down the road – for themselves and for others.

 Tips for Keeping Your RV at a Healthy Weight